RAK811 Breakout Board Quick Start Guide

 Product Configuration

-RAK811 Breakout Board can be configured using AT commands via UART interface.
-You need a USB to UART TTL adapter to connect the RAK811 to PC's USB port and a serial terminal tool.
-It is highly recommended to use RAK Serial Port Tool so you can easily send AT commands and view the replies from the console output.
+The RAK811 Breakout Board can be configured using AT commands via the UART interface.
+To connect the RAK811 to a PC's USB port, you need a USB to UART TTL adapter and a serial terminal tool.
+It is highly recommended to use the RAK Serial Port Tool, which allows you to easily send AT commands and view the corresponding replies from the console output.

-Before powering the RAK811 Breakout Board, you should install the LoRa antenna first.
-Not doing so might damage the board.
+Before powering the RAK811 Breakout Board, install the LoRa antenna first.
+Failure to do so may result in damage to the board.

 - Figure 1 shows the Pinout Diagram of the Board and Figure 2 shows how to connect the RAK811 Breakout Board to the RAKDAP1.

-- Connect your RAKDAP1 Flash and Debug Tool to your Windows Machine then open RAK Serial Port Tool and select the right COM port:
+- Connect your RAKDAP1 Flash and Debug Tool to your Windows machine.
+Then, open the RAK Serial Port Tool and select the correct COM port.

 Connecting to The Things Stack (TTN V3)